Nuclear power in Ukraine: History of Soviet origin

 The Chernobyl disaster was a nuclear accident that occurred on 26 April 1986 at the Chernobyl Nuclear Power Plant in Ukrainian Soviet Socialist Republic of the Soviet Union.

 An explosion and fire released large quantities of radioactive contamination into the atmosphere, which spread over much of Western USSR and Europe.
 It is considered the worst nuclear power plant accident in history, and is one of only two classified as a level 7 event on the International Nuclear Event Scale (the other being the Fukushima Daiichi nuclear disaster).
 The battle to contain the contamination and avert a greater catastrophe ultimately involved over 500,000 workers and cost an estimated 18 billion rubles, crippling the Soviet economy.

 At the moment of Chornobyl disaster there were also 6 more stations at various stages of design and construction: Crimean NPP (Shkolkine), Chornobyl NPP II, Chyhyryn NPP (Orbita), Kyiv NTEC (Otashiv), Kharkiv NTEC (Birky), Odesa NTEC (Teplodar), with more than 20 units.
-In total, the construction of about 40 nuclear units at NPPs, APPPs, ASPT, etc. was planned for the future development in Ukraine.
+In total, the construction of about 40 nuclear units at NPPs, NPPPs, NSPT, etc. was planned for the future development in Ukraine.

 Ukraine used to receive its nuclear fuel exclusively from Russia by the Russian company TVEL.
 From 2008 onward, the country also got nuclear fuel from Westinghouse.
 Since 2014 Westinghouse's share of imports grew to more than 30% in 2016 due to strong social disapproval of any economic relations with Russia after the annexation of Crimea.
 In 2018, Westinghouse's contract to supply VVER fuel was extended to 2025.
-Oil and natural gas provide the remainder of the country's energy; these are also imported from the former Soviet Union.